MaridProject/marid_old/README.md

 Imagine the following situation:

 1. You have two devices connected to a computer by different protocols and different connectors (for example USB and HDMI).
 These two devices are modelled in the IDE as two services with a generic type Device<P, C> where P is a protocol and C is a connector.
-2. The connector USB is modelled via a class named USB implementing interfaces Detachabe and Configurable and HDMI connector is modelled via a class named HDMI implementing Detachable and Configurable too.
+2. The connector USB is modelled via a class named USB implementing interfaces Detachable and Configurable and HDMI connector is modelled via a class named HDMI implementing Detachable and Configurable too.
 3. You see in the Repository a service named DeviceSet as a container of different devices of your project declared as DeviceSet<C, D extends Device<?, C>>
 4. After connecting both of your devices to that DeviceSet the type of the service becomes DeviceSet<?, Detachable & Configurable> meaning that all the devices contained in that container are detachable and configurable simultaneously.
 5. You see in the Repository a service named Detacher that can detach a set of detachable devices by a signal.
 It has an input ‘detachables’ of type DeviceSet<? extends Detachable, ?>.
 So, you can connect your service DeviceSet<?, Detachable & Configurable> to that service thanks to type compatibility and automatically inferred types